4.7

 James Campbell, clarinet

-JUNO Award, Canadian Artist of the Year, Officer of the Order of Canada, and Queen’s Golden Jubilee Medal recipient.
+JUNO Award winner, Canadian Artist of the Year, Member of the Order of Canada, and recipient of the Queen’s Golden Jubilee Medal.

 Cameron Crozman, cello